denten-books/plain-text/0-chapter.md

 plus added information."[^ln-uni] Yet, plain text is not without its own forms of mediation.
 All matter-bound inscription must take on some added properties of its preferred medium, however contingent these may be.
-The simplicity of plain text signifies systematic minimalism with the view towards human legibility, and not towards that of a system or a machine.
+The simplicity of plain text signifies systematic minimalism with a view towards human legibility and not towards that of a system or a machine.
 In this encoded preference for legibility of a specific kind, plain text contains a model of humanity.

 As a frame of mind, the use of plain text signals an ethics of reading and writing.
 The book unfolds a history of and an argument for plain text as a mode of preferred engagement---an interface---with the word.
-That engagement, as I will argue, must be made available for inspection, because "added information" routinely embedded in all forms of contemporary textuality can include more than innocuous codification of document attributes like "font size" or "line spacing."
+That engagement, as I will argue, must be made available for inspection, because "added information" routinely embedded in all forms of contemporary textuality can include more than the innocuous codification of document attributes like "font size" or "line spacing."
 Increasingly, devices that mediate literary activity encode specific forms of governance and control.

-The overarching concern of the book is therefore to expose the illusion of verisimilitude between text on paper and text on the screen.
+The overarching aim of the book is therefore to expose the illusion of verisimilitude between text on paper and text on the screen.
 The words may look the same, but the underlying material affordances of the medium differ in significant detail.
 As an obvious example, consider a news report that omits or